-- The abutting edges of the ASUs are stepped to give vertical space for the connections - Modularise into 4 groups of connections: this fits with the 4 sets of traces model; - Each group comprises a footprint of 30 pads on a 1mm pitch on the stepped edge; - A bridge piece with corresponding pads is soldered across the gap between the ASUs
+- The abutting edges of the ASUs are stepped to give vertical space for the connections - Modularise into 4 groups of connections: this fits with the 4 sets of traces model - Each group comprises a footprint of 30 pads on a 1mm pitch on the stepped edge - A bridge piece with corresponding pads is soldered across the gap between the ASUs

 - Two designs (see Figure 6.5) of bridge have been investigated: the rigid PCB-Bridge and the flexible FFC-Bridge ("FFC" stands for "Flat, Flexible Cable").
-They have the same footprint: they are about 33mm long by 7mm wide; - The PCB-Bridge is 400μm thick, and is made of FR4 laminate; - The FFC-Bridge is only about $40\mu m$ thick, and comprises tin-plated copper conductors bonded to polyimide film.
+They have the same footprint: they are about 33mm long by 7mm wide - The PCB-Bridge is 400μm thick, and is made of FR4 laminate - The FFC-Bridge is only about 40μm thick, and is made of polyimide bonded to tinplated conductors.